lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

-    The 2 Aug 2023 version of LAMMPS is required to follow the tutorials.
+    The 2 Aug 2023 version of LAMMPS is required to follow the tutorials :cite:`thompson2022lammps`.
     The other softwares listed here are optional.

 LAMMPS (2 Aug 2023)